Identifying Causal Effects in Information Provision Experiments

 I apply the LLS estimator to six recent information provision studies published in leading economics journals.\footnote{ These applications span diverse contexts: college major choice \citep{wiswallDeterminantsCollege15}, housing investment \citep{armonaHomePrice19}, gender policy preferences \citep{setteleHowBeliefs22}, household \citep{rothHowExpectations20} and firm \citep{kumarEffectMacroeconomic23} responses to macroeconomic uncertainty, and protest participation \citep{cantoniProtestsStrategic19}.
-These six studies include examples of within-person panel experiments, and between person experiments with both active and passive control groups. } In five of these six applications, the LLS estimates of the APE are meaningfully larger than the conventional estimators.
+These six studies include examples of within-person panel experiments, and between person experiments with both active and passive control groups. } In five of these six applications, the LLS estimates are meaningfully larger than the panel or TSLS estimates.
 In two cases the estimates more than double.
-Directly estimating the dependence between belief updating and belief effects reveals that in many cases the belief effects are largest for the groups with the smallest belief updates.
-This pattern suggests that workhorse TSLS and panel regressions systematically understate the average effect of beliefs on behavior in many empirical settings, since these groups with small updates get very little weight.

-A simple model of endogenous information acquisition can explain this dependence between belief updating and belief effects.
-Consider a person for whom a particular belief particularly matters for a decision-say, a homeowner whose refinancing decision depends strongly on house price expectations.
-They would have a strong incentive to acquire precise information.
-When provided with experimental information, they would update their beliefs only slightly because their priors are already precise.
-In contrast, individuals for whom the belief is less consequential--those with weaker causal effects--may have less precise priors and update more strongly.

-In concurrent and related work, \citet{vz_aeri} study the interpretation of TSLS specifications in information provision experiments.
-They consider a general non-parametric model and provide conditions under which TSLS can have non-negative weights.
-They propose that researchers use knowledge of the priors and signals in passive designs to construct specifications with non-negative weights.\footnote{ Since they seek minimal assumptions that ensure that TSLS specifications have non-negative weights, the APE is not generally identified in the specifications they consider, except in the special cases when first-stage heterogeneity is uncorrelated with treatment effects.
-The stronger Bayesian updating assumption that I maintain in this paper is valuable because it enables the alternative LLS estimation strategy that directly targets the APE.} The present paper complements this by providing an alternative to TSLS that targets the APE directly.
+To study mechanisms, I show how LLS can also be used to estimate effects of beliefs on outcomes conditional on the learning rate.
+Empirically, belief effects are generally larger for the groups with smaller learning rates.
+A simple model of endogenous information acquisition can rationalize this pattern.
+People whose beliefs strongly affect their decisions are incentived to form precise priors; when researchers provide new information, they update only modestly.
+When beliefs matter less, people start with noisier priors and update more.\footnote{\citet{mackowiakRationalInattentionForthcoming} consider a similar model with rational inattention before and during the experiment.
+Since they argue that the rational inattention dynamics \textit{before} the experiment dominate, their results are consistent with the model proposed in Appendix \ref{sec:endog_info_model} that does not include rational inattention during the experiment. }